 Q: What are your qualifications?

 A: I have a PhD in Public Health with a focus on public health workforce research, making me one of the only experts in the world on employment outcomes of public health graduates and employer demand for them.
-I have a Master of Education in Adult Learning and Leadership, Master of Science in Nonprofit Management, a Certificate in Adult Career Planning and Development, a Certificate in Organizational Development, and 21 years’ experience as a successful career coach to thousands of job seekers, and am a published author and recognized career thought leader in the field of public service and nonprofit job search.
+I have a Master of Education in Adult Learning and Leadership, Master of Science in Nonprofit Management, a Certificate in Adult Career Planning and Development, a Certificate in Organizational Development, and 23+ years’ experience as a successful career coach to thousands of job seekers, and am a published author and recognized career thought leader in the field of public service and nonprofit job search.
 My book, Jobs That Matter: Find a Stable, Fulfilling Career in Public Service, has been reviewed in the US News and World Report, USA Today, NPR, Houston Chronicle, Seattle Times, New York Times Syndicate, and prominent websites including Careerbuilder.com, HotJobs, and Idealist.org.
 I am regularly invited to speak at national conferences on the topic of nonprofit job search.
 I am also a Certified Diversity Recruiter and Certified Social Sourcing Recruiter, as well as a Certified Employment Interview Coach.

 Q: Have you worked with someone with my background?

-A: I have worked with: executives with 30+ years of experience; individuals changing careers from private or public sector to the nonprofit sector; people who are seeking promotions, moving to new mission areas, switching job functions, or reconsidering their career options; recent college graduates just entering the workforce; university faculty and deans, doctors, lawyers, engineers, accountants, professional musicians, PhDs, financial services professionals, stagehands, chefs, certified fundraising executives, diplomats, inventors, foresters, social workers, program managers, executive directors, computer scientists, federal, state and local government employees, and just about every other professional; parents and caregivers returning to the workforce, freelancers looking for full-time work, individuals launching consultancies, individuals with various disabilities ranging from hearing or vision impairment to Autism/Aspergers syndrome, retirees looking for second careers, and individuals with gaps in employment; recent immigrants and international students, gay, lesbian, bisexual and transgender individuals, people from countries all over the world, and individuals from every ethnic and cultural background.
+A: I have worked with: executives with 30+ years of experience; individuals changing careers from private or public sector to the nonprofit sector; people who are seeking promotions, moving to new mission areas, switching job functions, or reconsidering their career options; recent college graduates just entering the workforce; university faculty and deans, doctors, lawyers, engineers, accountants, professional musicians, PhDs, financial services professionals, stagehands, chefs, certified fundraising executives, diplomats, inventors, foresters, social workers, program managers, executive directors, computer scientists, federal, state and local government employees, and just about every other professional; parents and caregivers returning to the workforce, freelancers looking for full-time work, individuals launching consultancies, individuals with various disabilities ranging from hearing or vision limitations to Autism/Aspergers syndrome, retirees looking for second careers, and individuals with gaps in employment; recent immigrants and international students, gay, lesbian, bisexual and transgender individuals, people from countries all over the world, and individuals from every ethnic and cultural background.